-Diversity determines profits: 3 authentic approaches you want to know
+Diversity determines profits: 3 authentic approaches you want to know:

 Experts agree: Inclusion benefits your balance sheet.
 Here’s how to make it last.